 BS in Leadership and Organizational Studies

-The baccalaureate degree in leadership and organizational studies (LOS) combines a liberal arts program with the study of how organizations operate and how leadership functions.
+The baccalaureate degree in Leadership and Organizational Studies (LOS) combines a liberal arts program with the study of how organizations operate and how leadership functions.
 It emphasizes the critical need to understand and work with people, the dynamics of change, the interdisciplinary nature of organizational operations, and the practical application of theories and leadership concepts.
-Drawing on faculty from diverse backgrounds, leadership and organizational studies is designed to prepare students for work in the nonprofit, public, or private sectors.
+Drawing on faculty from diverse backgrounds, the Leadership and Organizational Studies program is designed to prepare students for work in the nonprofit, public, or private sectors.

 Please visit the Office of Undergraduate Admission for application information.

-The core courses of the LOS major will introduce students to the theory and practice of organizational behavior and leadership with emphasis on communication skills, problem solving, critical thinking, key quantitative skills, and team functioning.
+Students must meet the USM Core Curriculum requirements for their catalog year of matriculation in addition to the LOS major requirements.
+The core courses of the LOS major will introduce students to the theory and practice of organizational behavior and leadership with emphasis on communication skills, problem-solving, critical thinking, key quantitative skills, and team functioning.
 Required and prerequisite courses for the major (47 credits) are:

 Non-leadership Core Requirements or Prerequisite Courses (9 credits)

 - Any basic accounting course (e.g., LOS 250 Org Accounting or ACC 110 Financial Accounting)

 - Any basic statistics course (e.g., LAC 120 Statistics for Informed Decision Making)

 - LAC 480 Senior Seminar (e.g., Capstone)